tbreuss/php-package-skeleton/README.md

 | `composer phpcs`       | run php code sniffer                          |
 | `composer docs:build`  | build project documentation                   |
 | `composer docs:serve`  | serv project documentation                    |

-## Installation

-To create a new project from based on this skeleton package simply run the following command:

-    $ composer create-project -s dev tebe/php-package-skeleton myproject

-The idea is to remove the parts from the created project that are not used or not useful for your project.

 ## Root-Level Directories